ricebear-org/ricebear-org.github.io/discord.md

 In this table, ✔ and❌are used to show perks User Roles have and don't have.
 Any of these perks may be revoked or changed at any time, either in the User Group level (table will be updated in this case) or on a single user basis.
 This is not a comprehensive list of every single permission enabled/disabled on Discord; just the key permissions.
 Perks may change within Organization channels; these changes aren't listed here.

+**Kicking/banning users are restricted to the Moderation Team.
+To be eligible to join, you must be at least Ring 2.**

 | Privilege                                                                   | Ring 5 (Guest) | Ring 4 (Prospective Member) | Ring 3 (Member) | Ring 2/1 (Member+/Founder) | Ring 0 (Admin Mode) |
 | --------------------------------------------------------------------------- | -------------- | --------------------------- | --------------- | -------------------------- | ------------------- |
 | Icon                                                                        | Yellow         | Half Yellow/Blue            | Blue            | Purple                     | Grey                |